kevmurray/bash-move-git-files-with-history/README.md

 ## Problem

 There are a couple of related problems.
-The first is that moves renames don't really exist in git.
+The first is that moves & renames don't really exist in git.
 Linus Torvalds has said:

 > A “rename” really doesn’t exist in the git model.
 The git model really is about tracking data, not about tracking what happened to _create_ that data.

-There's some tool-level support for renaming, like `git log --follow` which appears to look for a new file with similar (>90%) content to a deleted file then assumes that these are the same file but with different names, and assumes a move operation happened.
+There's some tool-level support for renaming, like `git log --follow` which looks for a new file with similar (>90%) content to a deleted file then assumes that these are the same file but with different names, and assumes a move operation happened.
 But in order to truly move a file with it's history, you have to rewrite the history with the file (think of re-playing all the changes to the orginal file, only in the new location or name).
 This is true even when moving the file within the same repository.

 The second problem is that git repositories are independent entities, and moving files between repositories is challenging if you want to keep a history of the changes from the first repository.

 ## Use Cases